 Leaky gut is a term commonly used to describe what happens when the body's digestive system stops functioning properly.
 Leaky gut can be uncomfortable and annoying — it can also lead to more serious health problems in the long run.

 We spoke with a few gut experts to bring you a comprehensive guide to leaky gut syndrome.
 Here, we'll be covering what a leaky gut is, symptoms, and what you should do if you think you have leaky gut syndrome.
-And if you’re concerned about your gut health, check out these five ways to improve your gut health.
+And if you’re concerned about your gut health, check out the best probiotics or these five ways to improve your gut health

 What is a leaky gut?